-Paterson Reads, a community collaboration of the Paterson Alliance, with the Paterson Education Fund as convener, supports Dr. Evans’ call for improved student achievement.
+Paterson Reads, a community collaboration of the Paterson Alliance, with the Paterson Education Fund as convener, supports Superintendent Eileen Shafers’ call for improved student achievement.
 Focused specifically on reading on grade level by 3rd grade, Paterson Reads aligns community resources to improve summer learning, increase early learning and improve attendance by reducing chronic absenteeism.

 Improving Summer Learning

 Paterson Reads partners with the Paterson Public Library summer reading program, reaching countless Paterson children with books, reading circles and literacy activities.
 Over 20 agencies are involved in providing enhanced reading opportunities using the national Collaborative Summer Library Program.
 This summer’s (2019) theme is “A Universe of Stories”.
 Next summer’s slogan will be “Imagine Your Story”.